robdevops/codeless-checks-knowledge-base/README.md

 In many cases, these commands use `check_tcp` from the *monitoring-plugins-basic* package (Debian), or the *nagios-plugins-tcp* package (RHEL).

-In other cases, we can run a third-party binary directly, as long as it returns appropriate exit status on success and failure.
+In other cases, we can run the built-in management tools of the target service directly, as long as it returns appropriate exit status on success and failure.
 Where it doesn't, a wrapper is needed, and is therefore beyond the scope of this article.

 # Asterisk
 ```